mikelyas/MultithreadedMatrix/README.md

 # MultithreadedMatrix

 This project implements matrix multiplication using multithreading.
-Currently, only matrix multiplication is implemented, and it supports matrices with the same number of rows and columns.
+Currently, only matrix multiplication is implemented.

 ## Matrix Multiplication Implementation